pulumi/pulumi-hugo/themes/default/content/solutions/shared-services-platforms.md

         - title: 2.
 Define the platform
           image: /images/solutions/shared-services-platform/diagram-two.svg
           content: |
-            A/ A good starting point for your internal Kubernetes platform is to use just a single environment that reflects the environment of your production system best.

-            B/ Next you want to define the common infrastructure components/resources that will be shared across the platform and by all the developers (end users)

-            C/ Then you want to define the infrastructure components/resources that are configured and managed by the developer.

-            D/ Define the boundary between the platform space and end user space, which is how the developer will access the shared resources (e.g., via StackReferences)
+            A good starting point for your internal Kubernetes platform is to use just a single environment that reflects the environment of your production system best.
+You want to first define the common infrastructure components/resources that will be shared across the platform and by all the developers (end users).
+Then you want to define the infrastructure components/resources that are configured and managed by the developer.
+Finally define the boundary between the platform space and end user space, which is how the developer will access the shared resources (e.g., via StackReference).

         - title: 3.
 Define how developers consume the platform
           image: /images/solutions/shared-services-platform/diagram-three.svg
           content: |
             Define how developers will interact with the platform.
-You may want to give them a self-service portal where they can pick and choose their infrastructure, a GitOps workflow, or developers just interact with a CICD pipeline directly.
+You may want to give them a self-service portal where they can pick and choose their infrastructure, a GitOps workflow, or developers just interact with a CI/CD pipeline directly.

         - title: 4.
-Build the components/blueprints/pipelines
+Build the components, blueprints, & pipelines
           image: /images/solutions/shared-services-platform/diagram-four.svg
           content: |
-            A/ First write code for the shared platform components.
-            B/ Next write code for the application components that can be selected and used by developers.
-These components will have the logic to retrieve credentials or how to connect to the shared resources in the platform
+            Write code for the shared platform components first.
+Then write code for the application components that can be selected and used by developers.
+These application components will have the logic to retrieve credentials or how to connect to the shared resources in the platform.

         - title: 5.
-Define the guardrails/policies
+Define the guardrails & policies
           image: /images/solutions/shared-services-platform/diagram-five.svg
           content: |
-            You can use Pulumi CrossGuard to define cost guardrails and security policies.
-You can also use CrossGuard to enforce general best practices (e.g., closing ports) or best practices specific to your business (e.g., regional locality requirements)
+            Use Pulumi CrossGuard to define cost guardrails and security policies.
+CrossGuard can also be used to enforce general best practices (e.g., closing ports) or best practices specific to your business (e.g., regional locality requirements).

 customer_logos:
   title: Leading engineering organizations are building with Pulumi